veglezMX/design-systems/design-tokens-guide-2025.md

 #### Theory: Starting with Primitives

-Primitives are your raw design values—the color palette, spacing scale, typography definitions.
+Primitives are your raw design values-the color palette, spacing scale, typography definitions.
 They have **no semantic meaning**; they're just named values.

 #### Practice